Brasserie Bernard

 Brasserie Bernard doesn’t reinvent the wheel—it polishes it until it shines.
 Set in the old Moulerie space on Bernard Avenue, this Parisian-style brasserie channels quiet elegance without straying into stuffiness.
 It’s the kind of place where regulars return for the same reason they first came: consistency, warmth, and solid French cooking done right.
 Run by the veteran Holder brothers—Paul, Maurice, and Richard—the space wears its legacy with ease, from the yellow-beige palette and gold-lettered signage to the Luc Laporte–designed dining room that still feels timeless a decade on.
 Chef Alexandre Fortier delivers crowd-pleasers with just enough finesse: think mussels marinière, beef tartare, duck confit, and veal liver, alongside seasonal specials and comfort-forward bistro fare.
 The wine list, curated by sommelier Alexis Stradin, keeps things classic, and Monday night oysters at a buck a piece don’t hurt either.
 Brasserie Bernard doesn’t shout—it doesn’t need to.
-It’s built to last, and that’s exactly the point.
+It’s built to last.

 Want to know what's happening in Montreal?